 Early career in karting and lower tiers of formula racing

-Edward Mackay ’Eddie’ Cheever III was born on 5th of June 1993 in Rome, so he races under the Italian flag.
-As a boy Eddie raced karting across Italy and Europe.
+Edward Mackay ’Eddie’ Cheever III was born in June 1993 in Rome, so he races under the Italian flag.
+As a boy Eddie raced in karting competitions across Italy and Europe.
 Over the years he achieved some success before switching to single-seaters in 2009, following the footsteps of his father Eddie Cheever.

 Cheever Jr signed with Jenzer Motorsport to race in Italian and Swiss Formula Renault 2.0 Series.
 The results weren’t impressive.
 Eddie failed to score a single podium finish out of 20 races so he finished 14th and 11th in the standings respectively.
 With the same team, Cheever in 2010 competed in the Italian Formula Abarth and the results were somewhat better.
 He scored one podium and moved up to the 10th position in the standings.